aosabook/500lines/functionalDB/chapter.md

 	}}
 ````

-#### Phase 4 - Unify and Report
+#### Phase 4: Unify and Report

 At this point, we’ve produced a superset of the results that the user initially asked for.
-In this phase, we extract the specific values that the user has expressed interest in.
-This process is called _unification_ -- it is here that we will unify the binding pairs structure with the vector of variable names that the user defined in the `:find` clause of the query.
+In this phase, we'll extract the values that the user wants.
+This process is called _unification_: it is here that we will unify the binding pairs structure with the vector of variable names that the user defined in the `:find` clause of the query.

 ````clojure
 (defn unify [binded-res-col needed-vars]